Ruohan99111/P8105_HW2_rh3132/HW2.md

 The total number of cigarette butts collected by Gwynnda in July of 2021 is 1.63^{4}.

-\##Summary description of the data The Trash Wheel dataset is a comprehensive record of trash collection spanning multiple entries, with a total of 845 observations.
+\##Summary description of the data from probelem 2 The Trash Wheel dataset is a comprehensive record of trash collection spanning multiple entries, with a total of 845 observations.
 Each observation in the dataset provides details about the specific `dumpster used`, the `month`, `year`, and specific `day` of the collection, as well as the `month_num` for easier chronological sorting.
 In terms of the collected trash’s characteristics, the dataset offers insights into the `weight_tons` of the trash and its `volume_cubic_yards`.
 Additionally, to give a more granular view of the types of trash collected, the dataset provides specific counts for items like `plastic_bottles`, `polystyrene`, `cigarette_butts`, `glass_bottles`, `plastic_bags`, and `wrappers`.
 Interestingly, there’s even a count for `sports_balls`.
 To provide an environmental perspective, a derived metric, `homes_powered`, estimates the number of homes that could be powered from the energy saved by the trash collection.
 Lastly, the `wheel` variable indicates which specific Trash Wheel device was responsible for the collection.
 This dataset offers a thorough overview of the efforts and impacts of the Trash Wheel initiative over time.

 ## Problem 3